BackupTheBerlios/hjb-svn/trunk/www/index.rst

   be a thin, transparent layer so that there is very little obtruding between HJB client code and JMS.
 E.g,

   - success or failure of each request is indicated by the HTTP response code,

-  - a descriptive status of any request is returned to the HTTP user agent in a response headers,
+  - a descriptive status of each request is returned to the HTTP user agent in the response header,

   - status messages are detailed, clear and fully internationalized,